Skip to main content

 ├── tsconfig.json

-For larger plugins, you'll want to split into more files:
+For larger plugins, split into components and utilities:

 Next Steps